Lake Como, Italy, is the Italian paradise you might not even know you’re missing out on.

 Bellagio—my personal favorite—is a picturesque town full of winding cobblestone alleys and antique stores.
 Bellagio is made gorgeous by splashes of pastel coloring each building, plus lakeside dining and shops with authentic souvenirs you’ll cherish forever.
 When I lived in Como, I found myself returning to Bellagio time and time again.
 The technicolor buildings reminded me of Cinque Terre, but with fewer crowds and a tangible small-town charm that made me feel at home.
 Bellagio is a special place I highly encourage you to see for yourself.
 Thankfully, most Lake Como boat tours include Bellagio as a stop!

 I suggest exploring the lake by ferry.
 If you’re coming from Como, you can purchase walk-up tickets for a ferry right at the pier.
 During a ferry ride, you’ll learn the history of Northern Italy and can meander around as many lakeside villages as you’d like.
 The lake is also scattered with colossal estates carved right into the hills, and the ferries will point out the most spectacular, expansive estates worth taking a peek at.
 You might even catch a glimpse of George Clooney’s vacation home right on the water!

 One especially unique way to explore Lake Como’s deep green water is by kayaking around Bellagio.
-The kayaking tour is two hours long, and will make for a leisurely adventure with a guide who will teach you everything you should know about the area and what it has to offer.
+The kayaking tour is one and a half hours long, and will make for a leisurely adventure with a guide who will teach you everything you should know about the area and what it has to offer.
 This option is perfect for active folks who like to exercise on vacation!

 Regardless of what tour you choose and how much time you spend on the water, seeing the lake and feeling its cool breeze in the flesh is an absolute must.
 Another must: food.